Introduction

 If we did not sell

-In the table above, we see that و and ى are dropped in the third person masculine and feminine singular, the second person masculine and first-person singular because the last letter is made sakin -ْ.
-Two sukoons cannot appear together, and therefore, the weak letter is dropped.
-The remaining pattern, however, will have the و and the ى respectively, in the conjugation.
+In the table above, it’s evident that both و and ى are omitted in the third person singular masculine and feminine, the second person masculine, and the first person singular.
+This omission occurs because the final letter is made sakin (sukoon -ْ).
+In Arabic, two sukoons cannot appear together, so the weak letter is dropped in these cases.
+However, the remaining conjugation pattern retains the و and the ى, depending on the specific form.

 Singular